Inspired To Teach

 Teachers helped Beverly Armento believe in herself, and she was so inspired that she became one, too.
 She went into academia to have an even greater impact by educating teachers who are knowledgeable and who believe in the power of each child to be effective and successful in life.

-After almost 30 years on faculty at Georgia State University, she recently made a bequest to the GSU College of Education to support “the preparation of outstanding and caring educators.”
+After almost 30 years on faculty at Georgia State University, she recently made a bequest to the GSU College of Education & Human Development to support “the preparation of outstanding and caring educators.”

 “Making a will was a profound process for me that made me think of what I have and where I want it to go,” said Armento, who kept all of her report cards as souvenirs of her education and teachers.
 “Through that process, I decided to pay it back.
 In a sense, I got my whole education because of people who taught me, and I am who I am today because of the influence of those teachers.”